 "T"-shirts in the 1950s a virtual badge of American boyhood.
 Boys wore short sleeve "t" shirts in the summer, but there were long sleeve shirts for the winter as well.
 Everyone wore them.
 We note some "t" shirts with logos in the 1950s.
 Some popular ones included Hopalong Cassidy, Roy Rogers, and Davey Crocket.
 Much more popular were "T"-shirts with the brightly colored stripes.
 Boys often wore these to primary school, called grade or elementary school in America.
 Older boys might wear white plain white "t" shirts, but not to school.

 During the 1970s it became stylish to put logos on T-shirts.
+This began in America in the 1950s, but we see bin catching on in Europe as well.
 At first sport logos were popular.
 Corporate logo followed as did logos with social or a variety of other messages.